 RCDC is far more than just a musical entertainment group; it is an organization that provides its members with a blueprint for success in life.
 Each young drummer makes his or her own drum, using recycled materials.
 Members learn how to manage all aspects of their performance schedule—not just drum.
 Students actively build skills needed for personal, academic and social success.
 They are responsible for scheduling, performance itinerary, and ensuring effective communications between staff, students and staff members where they perform.

 When White decides it’s time to step down leader of the organization, Albert Shumake, whose destiny was shaped by the drumline, must take up the mantle for the next generation.
 Meanwhile, student drummers Imani, Jailen, and Emily navigate adolescence and life changes as they approach the end of high school.

 River City Drumbeat follows this creative community of mentors, parents, and youth making their way in a world where systemic forces raise obstacles to fulfilling their dreams.
-A selection of the DOC NY Film Festival and the Miami Film Festival.
+A selection of the DOC NY Film Festival and the Miami Film Festival and A New York Times Critic’s Pick.
 2019, U.S., 95 minutes.
 Recommended for all ages.

 A discussion with co-directors Marlon Johnson and Anne Flatté, RCDC Founder Edward “Nardie” White, and RCDC Executive Director Albert Shumake moderated by Speed Cinema Curator of Film, Dean Otto follows the documentary.